Ayers Rock, Australia

 Where to Eat

-All dining options in the area are located within or affiliated with Ayers Rock Resort, the only permanent accommodation and services hub near the park.
-The resort is operated by Voyages Indigenous Tourism Australia.
+All dining options near the park are located within or affiliated with Ayers Rock Resort, operated by Voyages Indigenous Tourism Australia.
+There is nowhere else to eat within practical distance.

 Tali Wiru